BrighterCommand/Brighter/samples/WebAPI_Marten/README_WIP.md

 password: password

 Npgsql.PostgresException (0x80004005): 3D000: database "marten_db" does not exist
-(make sure that you have created an actual db and not the server)
+(make sure that you have created an actual db and not the server)  :)

-select * from mt_doc_greetingsentitygateway_fakeuser